 29 See e.g., OSCE/ODIHR, Compendium of Good Practices for Advancing Women's Political Participation in the OSCE Region (2016), pp. 29-30.
-See also Council of Europe Committee of Ministers, Recommendation Rec (2003)3 on the balanced participation of women and men in political and public decision-making, 30 April 2002, preamble of the Appendix, which specifies that "balanced participation of women and men is taken to mean that is not clear whether such a threshold applies to the nominating body and its members, or refers to the outcome of the selection process, ideally both, and this should be clarified.
+See also Council of Europe Committee of Ministers, Recommendation Rec (2003)3 on the balanced participation of women and men in political and public decision-making, 30 April 2002, preamble of the Appendix, which specifies that "balanced participation of women and men is taken to mean that same time, it is not clear whether such a threshold applies to the nominating body and its members, or refers to the outcome of the selection process, ideally both, and this should be clarified.
+Additionally, while it is welcome that the Draft Law puts a focus on ensuring the participation of youth in political parties, it would be good to have a clearer idea of what this entails.
+In particular, where Article 11.1 requires that the working group shall have a "representation of youth", it might be best to specify the kind of representation sought, just as the Draft Law does by specifying the required representation of women in the working group.